mandelsoft/spiff/README.md

 If the option `-d` is given, the data is decrypted, otherwise the data is read as yaml document and the encrypted result is printed.

+# Libraries

+The [libraries](libraries/README.md) folder contains some useful _spiff_ template libraries.
+These are basically just stubs that are added to the merge file list to offer the utility functions for the merge processing.

 # dynaml Templating Language